Please use the links below to find the contact details for your local parish council and clerk.

 |Publication of list of candidates||Not later than noon on the 17th day before DE|

 |Last date for withdrawal||Not later than noon on the 16th day before DE|

 |Polling||Between the hours of 8am and 9pm on DE|

-* When calculating these days the District Council must disregard Saturdays, Sundays, Christmas Eve, Christmas Day, Maundy Thursday, Good Friday & all other Bank Holidays.
+* When calculating these days the district council must disregard Saturdays, Sundays, Christmas Eve, Christmas Day, Maundy Thursday, Good Friday and all other Bank Holidays.

 Eligibility and requirements

 Initially, you will have little knowledge of council work but this, together with experience and confidence, will follow.

 As a new councillor you will bring to the council fresh enthusiasm and new ideas, a care for your community and a willingness to learn.
 You should want to take the Council and Parish forward into the new Millennium.